kbrulois/removeTheBamPHI/README.md

 # NAME

-removedTheBamPHI.sh - Remove potentially identifiable sequencing data from bam files.
+removeTheBamPHI.sh - Remove potentially identifiable sequencing data from bam files.

 # SYNOPSIS

-    removedTheBamPHI.sh file.bam
+    removeTheBamPHI.sh file.bam

 # DESCRIPTION

-**removedTheBamPHI.sh file** replaces the string in the SEQ column of Sequence Alignment/Map files with a repeated string of * of the same length.
+**removeTheBamPHI.sh file** replaces the string in the SEQ column of Sequence Alignment/Map files with a repeated string of * of the same length.
 The result is saved as a bam file (with "_deid" appended to the file name).
 The resulting bam file lacks identifiable sequencing information but is still